demisemihemidemisemiemiquaver/Personalized-MP3-Player/README.md

 # Personalized MP3 Player

 This is a fully custom MP3 player project built from scratch as part of **CS 3651: Prototyping Intelligent Devices** at Georgia Tech.
-It combines audio playback, interactive controls, and a graphical interface, all powered by embedded C++ on the Adafruit Feather RP2040.
+It combines audio playback, interactive controls, and a graphical interface, all powered by C++ on the Adafruit Feather RP2040.

 ## Features